zpzim/SCAMP/README.md

  * fp32 version should be compatible with GeForce cards
  * AB joins (you can produce the matrix profile from 2 different time series)
  * Distributable (we use AWS but other cloud platforms can work) with verified scalability to billions of datapoints
+ * Sum and Frequency Joins: rather than compute the nearest neighbor directly, we can compute the sum or frequency of correlations above a threshold (this better describes the frequency of an event, something not obvious from the matrix profile alone)
+ * Extensible to adding optimized versions of custom join operations.
  * Some optimizations for architectures other than Volta

 Note: for self-joins on small inputs (~2M or less) the features in this repository are probably overkill.
 You can use [GPU-STOMP](https://github.com/zpzim/STOMPSelfJoin) with little performance difference.